pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/restricted-view.md

 ]
 ```

-The result of running the `find()` against the _view_ with the filter `'gender': 'FEMALE'` should result in only two females' record being return because the male record has been excluded, as shown below:
+The result of running the `find()` against the _view_ with the filter `'gender': 'FEMALE'` should result in only two females' records being return because the male record has been excluded, as shown below:

 ```javascript
 [